FRANkiller13/Nginx-RTMP-with-User-interface-and-Admin-Panel/README.md

 ✅ (9/6) Added Secure payments with Stripe.com

 ✅ (2/6) Is giving access on database to selected user on selected platforms, also ⬇️
-✅ (2/6) After Create config it automatically restar's server.js and reloading nginx
+✅ (2/6) After Create config it automatically restarts server.js and reloading nginx
 ✅ (2/6) Added Create Config button, it creates the config file and is giving to user access to server.js auth file
 ✅ (2/6) Added User Creation button (Only for admins)(Check down on picture for more information)